dotlang/language/README.md

 ###Note: This pet project is a work in progress, so expect a lot of changes.

-After having worked with a lot of different languages (C#, Java, Perl, Javascript, C, C++, Python, D) it still irritates me that these languages are sometimes seem to _intend_ to be overly complex.
+After having worked with a lot of different languages (C#, Java, Perl, Javascript, C, C++, Python, D) and being familiar with some others (including Scala and Rust) it still irritates me that these languages are sometimes seem to _intend_ to be overly complex.
 This doesn't mean I don't like them or I cannot develop software using them, but it also doesn't mean I should not be looking for a programming language which is both simple and powerful.

 That's why I am creating the new programming language: Electron.

 I will follow 3 rules when designing this language:

 1. **Simple**: Easy to learn, read, write and understand.
 Consistent and logical, as much as possible.
 Software development is complex enough.
 Let's keep the language as simple as possible and save complexities for when we really need them.
-2. **Powerful**: It should enable developers to develop, maintain and operate large and complex software projects, with relative ease.
+2. **Powerful**: It should enable developers to organize, develop, test, maintain and operate a large and complex software project, with relative ease.
 3. **Fast**: Performance of the final output should be high.
 Much better than dynamic languages like Python.
 Something like Java.

 I know that achieving all of above goals at the same time is something impossible so there will definitely be trade-offs where I will let go of some features to have other (more desirable) features.
 I will remove some features or limit some features in the language where I think it will help achieve above goals.
-One important guideline I use is "convention over configuration" which basically means, I will prefer a set of pre-defined rules over keywords in the language.
+One important guideline I use is "convention over configuration" which basically means, I will prefer using a set of pre-defined rules over keywords in the language.

 This project will finally consist of these components:

-1. A specification of the language (Formal specification + Examples, descriptios and best practices)
+1. A specification of the language (Formal specification + Examples, descriptions and best practices)
 2. A JIT interpreter/compiler
-2. Debugger tools (for future)
+2. Debugger tools
-3. Package manager (for future, used to create, install and deploy packages, something like CPAN, PyPi + their client-side tools)
+3. Package manager (Used to build, create, install and deploy packages, something like CPAN, PyPi + their client-side tools)

 Why not compile to native code using an ahead-of-time compiler?
-Because with the ever increasing scope of open source software and Software as a Service revolution, almost always you either use an open source library/framework or use a web-based service.
-Two main benefits of native code compiler are:
+Because with the ever increasing range of open source software and Software as a Service revolution, almost always you either use an open source library/framework or use a web-based service.
+Two main benefits of AOT compiler are:

 1. Hide some advanced algorithm or intellectual property
 2. Performance

 As I said, the benefits of the first one are more and more diminishing in the current IT world.
 For the second part, a JIT compiler can be at par with an ahead-of-time compiler (if not better).
-Other than that, the JIT compilation provides more flexibility and better optimization techniques.
+Moreover, the JIT compilation provides more flexibility and better optimization techniques.

 Of course the disadvantage of this approach is that the user of your software needs the the JIT compiler in addition to the source code.
-For the source code, we can make the process as straightforward as possible, using packaging techniques.
+For the source code, we need to make this process as straightforward as possible.

 ###Paradigm

-Electron is a declarative, object-oriented programming language with GC memory.
+Electron is a object-oriented and imperative  programming language with GC memory.
-The target of this programming language is distributed server-side network software which normally handle a lot of remote clients.
+The target use case of this programming language is distributed server-side network software which normally handle a lot of remote clients.

 ###Keywords

-1. **Conditional**: `if`, `else`, `switch`, `case`, `default`
+1. **Conditional**: `if`, `else`, `switch`
 2. **Loop**: `for`, `break`, `continue`
 2. **Control**: `return`, `defer`, `throw`
 3. **Type handling**: `void`, `const`, `auto`, `null`
 4. **Other**: `error`, `this`, `import`

-Usage of these keywords is almost same as C++ or Java, so I omit explanation of them in detail.
+Usage of these keywords is almost same as C++ or Java, so I omit explanation for most of them in detail.

 ### Primitive data types